jldowns/vatic-docker-contrib/README.md

 ```
 docker run -it -p 8080:80 -v $DATA_DIR:/home/vagrant/vagrant_data jldowns/vatic-docker-contrib:0.1
 ```
+> I highly recommend using a version tag if you plan to use this container in a project. `:latest` will always point to the latest version, and is subject to change.

 This should open up a shell inside the container.
 Start the MySQL and Apache services by executing
 ```